Author Topic: Chrono Origins: The TV Tropes version. (And other oddities.) (Read 8289 times)

 Fragile Speedster - She can hit harder than the norm, but Eva is the fastest member of the party.

 Gadgeteer Genius - She considers herself a student of Balthasar, and has a knack for building and repairing technology.
-In the epilogue of Another and Endgame Paths, due to Dalton being stranded in Zeal during its fall/taking a trip through the golem portal early, she's the one who installs wings onto the Epoch.
+In the altered timeline, due to Dalton taking a trip through the golem portal early, she's the one who installs wings onto the Epoch.

 Jack of All Stats - Not in terms of battle per se, but in her place in the Five-Man Band.
 Once Schala joins in Another Path, Eva immediately proves her flexibility in group dynamics.
 With Benmaru, she can double as The Big Guy to help take the load off Zhao, her tech savvy meshes well with Tristan's knowledge as The Smart Guy, she can offer insights that Eiric can't as a second Lancer, and although she's not as fitting for the role of The Chick on her own, she becomes the firm hand to contrast Schala's gentle touch.